madeleinejohanson/UrbanCoDe/README.md

 <br><br>
 In our case, we are using Grasshopper to create a geoJSON that is able to specifically communicate with Mapbox and display geometries there for the purpose of UrbanPinboard.
 However, there are many other possible applications with this Grasshopper tool, for those that want to produce geoJSON files from Rhino and Grasshopper geometries.
 <br><br>
-##Visualisation of More Complex Geometries
+##Use of Components in a Case Study
 exporting a whole building with floor plates, windows and mullions into from gh to Mapbox with geoJSON<br>
 why? blurb to represent a building in mapbox must be exported...want detailed representations etc <br><br>